jenniferlei/shopify-production-engineer-challenge/README.md

 - Delete inventory items
 - View a list of inventory items

+Additional requirements:

+- Each inventory item should be associated with a city where the item is stored
+- There are only 5 possible cities used for storage, which can be hard-coded into the application
+- The list of items in the inventory must include the city and a simple textual description of the current weather

 Additional Feature:

 - When deleting, allow deletion comments and undeletion